-5 Ways to Recover After a Writing Burnout - a guest teaching session with Nichole Severn
+Five Ways to Recover After Writing Burnout (with guest writer Nichole Severn)

 All of that together is bound to lead to a burnout every now and then.
 You start dreading opening that document, your brain hasn’t come up with any new story ideas, and you even hate the idea of logging online to promote your blog or book.
 You’re not alone.